gau1rav/Frontend-Process-files/README.md

 **Note: Please wait for a few seconds after clicking the submit button of each query/task.
 The server takes a few seconds to process the file and send the results back in zip format.
 To avoid spamming on server, buttons are disabled when a service(query) request is in progress*

+**Note: User Id(used to create unique filename for each user in server) is hard coded as 001 in client side for now.
+However, it can be stored in a database and then accessed from there to ensure itegrity of user id*

 ## Learn More